StevenBlack/hosts/readme_template.md

 * Last updated: **@GEN_DATE@**.
 * Contains: **@NUM_ENTRIES@ unique entries**.

+## Take note!
+This repo now includes <strong>extensions</strong> which are subfolder names under the <code>extensions</code>
+folder wherein you can stash category specific <code>hosts</code> files.

+Currently there is one extension to block porn sites.
+Note the <code>extensions/porn</code> folder with a 5,000+ domain hosts file that you can include with the following command

+    python updateHostsFile.py --e porn

 ## Goals of this amalgamated hosts file

 The goals of this repo are to:

 1. automatically combine high-quality lists of hosts,

+2. provide easy extensions,

-2. de-dupe the resultant combined list,
+3. de-dupe the resultant combined list,

-3. and keep the resultant file reasonably sized.
+4. and keep the resultant file reasonably sized.

 A high-quality source is defined here as one that is actively curated.
 A hosts source should be frequently updated by its maintainers with both additions and removals.
 The larger the hosts file, the higher the level of